Categories

 The machines also throw off a lot of shavings, aluminum or steel.
 And to recycle the shavings they need to be cleaned of the residual oil, which is also recycled, resulting in a barrel of oil being recovered every month or so.

-We were treated to lunch in the employee’s cafe.
-A bean counter might not encourage building an employee cafe.
-But in terms of employee satisfaction and productivity, it makes sense.
 The employee bike storage area was well over half full of bikes even though this was Friday and most people work four tens, Monday through Thursday.
 Employees gain cafe credits for riding their bike to work and they receive days off based on how much they ride to work.
 There is a complete locker room with showers provided for employees.

 To my mind this is the best kind of bicycle advocacy, if the intent is to get more people on bikes.
 Many employees come to Chris King as non-cyclists.
 They may get an inexpensive cruiser one year in order to take advantage of the perks.
 The next year they might upgrade to a hybrid and the pattern is established.